Last Updated: July 27, 2020

 One of them is the Writing and Learning Centre.
 We provide one-on-one tutoring sections for free.
 Tutors help students build their skills in Mathematics, Economics, Sciences, English, Humanities, Social Sciences and Academic Writing.

 Alexander College also offers academic and emotional support through the Student Services department.
-All students are eligible for up to 10 free, on-site, health and wellness counselling sessions per year.
+All students may be eligible for up to 10 free, on-site, health and wellness counselling sessions per year.

 There’s also a mentorship program.
 This program enables students with good academics and who actively participate at AC to help first-year students adapt in the Canadian educational environment.